How does this medication work? What will it do for me?

 Head injury: If you have a head injury or increased pressure in the head, you may have a higher risk of experiencing side effects (breathing problems) or worsening of your condition while taking this medication.
 Discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of your medication, and whether any special monitoring is needed.

 Heart problems: This medication may worsen symptoms of heart disease.
-If you have heart disease such as angina, congestive heart failure, or another condition that can be affected by reduced blood pressure, discuss with your doctor how this medication may affect the medical condition, how the medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have heart disease such as angina, congestive heart failure, or another condition that can be affected by reduced blood pressure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Kidney function: Kidney disease or reduced kidney function may cause this medication to build up in the body, causing side effects.
 If you have kidney disease or reduced kidney function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.